clab/dynet/swig/README.md

 project, add both `dynet_swigJNI_dylib.jar` and `dynet_swigJNI.jar` to your classpath.

-### Disabling Scala Helpers
+### Disabling the Scala API

-If you don't want the Scala helpers (and, in particular, if you don't have `sbt`) then when you run `cmake` include the additional flag
+If you don't want the Scala API (and, in particular, if you don't have `sbt`) then when you run `cmake` include the additional flag

 ```
--DINCLUDE_SCALA_HELPERS=OFF
+-DINCLUDE_SCALA=OFF
 ```

+But really you want the Scala API.

 ### Building for GPU